Update: This post was originally written during Xcode 12 beta 3, but has been updated to reflect the final release of Xcode 12.

 So what happened?

-Xcode 12 beta 3 introduces new options for these bottom four navigation settings, which are all concerned with “what happens when you open a file”.
+Xcode 12 introduces new options for these bottom four navigation settings, which are all concerned with “what happens when you open a file”.
 Previously, the options were opening a new window or opening a new tab, and a few other options.
-Now in beta 3, there is a concept of “tabs” and “window tabs” — again, a completely incoherent and confusing design.
+Now, there is a concept of “tabs” (or “document tabs”) and “window tabs” — again, a completely incoherent and confusing design.
 In this model, “window tabs” are the normal tabs you are thinking of, consistent with Xcode 11 behavior and design.
-And the “tabs” are the “inner tabs” that exist within a “window tab”.
+And the “document tabs” are the “inner tabs” that exist within a “window tab”.
 I also find these preferences indecipherable.
 How do any of these options accurately communicate how tabs will behave or which tabs (“inner” or “window”) will be shown?

 If you are facing the same confusion, I hope this helps!